Sportster History (1967-1979)

 Confederate Edition Sportster

-In 1977, the Motor Company offered very limited edition "Confederate Edition" motorcycles.
+The Motor Company offered a very limited amount of "Confederate Edition" motorcycles in 1977.
 Essentially decals-only in difference from standard models, the "Stars and Bars" flag adorned gas tanks and fender.
 Production numbers were very low, with reportedly 299 Confederate Sportster XLs, 45 Sportster XLCHs, and 15 Sportster XLT models sold.